s-ball/DiabloLauncher/README.md

 path of the game application and its save path.
 It is enough to launch it and then start the game from the application.

+## Internationalization
+DiabloLauncher currently supports English (US) and French (France) languages and is able to automatically switch from one to the other through its menu.

 ## Installation